 We have a fun Eucalypt variation tutorial for you today – a gathered waist hack!
 You can make a babydoll dress, maxi dress, peplum top, or anything you can think of!
-This is my favorite Eucalypt hack, and such an easy one to do.
+This is my favourite Eucalypt hack, and such an easy one to do.
 Just crop the bodice and add some gathered rectangles for the skirt.
 Done and done!
 So simple!

 Still need some help, though?
 Don’t worry, I’m going to walk you through every single step to help you make one of your own.

 On the front pattern piece, mark along the side seam where you want the top to meet the gathered skirt or peplum.
-You could make it right at your natural waist, or maybe below your naval closer to your hip for a drop-waist look, or even above your natural waist/below your bust for a babydoll or maternity dress!
+You could make it right at your natural waist, or maybe below your navel closer to your hip for a drop-waist look, or even above your natural waist/below your bust for a babydoll or maternity dress!

 To figure this out, I simply held the pattern up to my body and put my finger at the spot I liked.

 Using an L ruler (or regular ruler if you don’t have one), square out a line from the centre front, extending over to your mark on the side seam.
 You are connecting to your side seam mark, but you want to keep the line perpendicular to the centre front.

 Now draw a parallel line 5/8″ below that for your seam allowance.